sskjgd/WebRTCKit/README.md

 - the framework leverages AVFoundation's didOutputSampleBuffer delegate method:

-    **create an AVCaptureSession like you normally would with AVFoundation **choose your device, session settings (resolution, min/max framerates, video codec, etc) **import the WebRTCKit.h header file
+-- create an AVCaptureSession like you normally would with AVFoundation

+-- choose your device, session settings (resolution, min/max framerates, video codec, etc)

+-- import the WebRTCKit.h header file

-    **create a new WebRTCKit object and set it as the delegate for your AVCaptureSession **point WebRTC kit at your signaling/session management server
+-- create a new WebRTCKit object and set it as the delegate for your AVCaptureSession

+-- point WebRTC kit at your signaling/session management server

 ##How can I help?